 Machines make simple decisions and can learn within fairly tight constraints.
 Humans can further help machines, but don’t expect too much at first.
 A properly managed system of humans and machines, Assisted AI, can drive real results within the enterprise.
 Some results might not be what you expect which can be eureka moments or point to new success and validation criteria.

-To learn the full story, join my upcoming webinar on March 18th or check out the replay.
+To learn the full story, check out the replay of my webinar.